How to Repair a Leaking Shower Without Removing Tiles

 5. Wet your finger with a wipe.
 Gently run your finger across the grout sealer to create a smooth finish, or use a caulk shaping tool if you have one.

-6. Repeat these steps around all the joints.
+6. Repeat the steps above around all the joints.

 #6 Apply Two Coats of Clear Waterproofing

 Once you have finished applying silicone to the joints, clean the shower.
-Allow it to try thoroughly before moving on to this step.
+Allow it to dry thoroughly before moving on to the next step.

-Once the shower is dry, apply two coats of clear waterproofing.
-By doing this, your shower should stay stain-free for up to 10 years!
+Once the shower is dry, apply two coats of clear waterproofing to keep your shower stain-free for up to 10 years!

-Note: This step doesn’t apply to ceramic or porcelain tiles, as they have a baked on finish that will not absorb any form of waterproofing.
-Waterproofing of shower bathroom tiles applies to natural materials, like slate, terra cotta, and sandstone, as these are porous and will absorb moisture.
+Note: Don’t apply waterproofing to ceramic or porcelain tiles, as they have a baked on finish that will not absorb any form of waterproofing.
+Waterproofing of shower bathroom tiles applies to natural materials, like slate, terra cotta, and sandstone, as they are porous and will absorb moisture.

 • Safety gloves